n4ze3m/dialoqbase/docs/guide/why-dialoqbase.md

 ## Vector Search with PostgreSQL

-You don't need spend money on other vector search services.
-Dialoqbase uses PostgreSQL for vector search operations.
-It is fast and reliable.
+You don't need to spend money on other vector search services.
+Dialoqbase uses PostgreSQL for vector search operations, which is fast and reliable